0xCUB3/wBlock/README.md

 </p>

 ## Credits
 [@arjpar](https://github.com/arjpar) for helping out a bunch, especially with scripts.
+The current implementation of wBlock Scripts relies heavily on the hard work Arjun put into his version in [WebShield]((https://github.com/arjpar/WebShield).

 ---